 Create a new rectangle with the Rectangle Tool (U).
 Set its size to 216 mm by 100 mm.

 Use the Direct Selection Tool (A) to place the rectangle directly above the photo in the upper left corner.

-In the Rectangle Tool Panel options, select Mask.
+In the Rectangle Tool panel options, select Mask.
 This will create a vector mask applied to the layer with the photo.

 Add a new anchor point to the mask with the Pen Tool (P).
 Create a curvy Bezier curve with the Direct Selection Tool (A).

 Using the same tools, the Pen Tool and the Direct Selection Tool, try to adjust the mask into the shape shown below.
 Notice the position of the anchor points and the simplicity of the shape.
-The less anchor points you use, the smoother the final mask will appear.
+The fewer anchor points you use, the smoother the final mask will appear.

 Go to Filter > Blur > Gaussian Blur.
 Set the Radius to 6.

 Select the Smart Filters mask.
 Use the Gradient Tool (G) to fade the mask from left to right.

 Create a new Layer Mask.
 Use the Brush Tool (B) to fade the stairs on the photo.
 Use some basic instinct and creativity.